 |It is easy to become overwhelmed by work unless you have a plan.|

 Have you noticed that you can have the best intentions to get a set number of projects done a day but usually run out of day before you can finish?
 Perhaps, this does not describe you.
-However, if you fall into this trap and wonder what happened, then here are some time saving strategies for organizing a busy day that can help you be more productive.
+However, if you fall into this trap and wonder where did the time go, then here are some time saving strategies on how to power up your day to accomplish more tasks.

-Start by Planning What Needs Done the Night Before
+Start by Planning Ahead What Needs Done Can Power Up a Day

 I start the night before by making a small list of what I need to do the next day.
 You don’t want to overextend yourself so keep the list doable with no more than nine tasks.
 For example, you might write down grocery shopping, go to the dentist, pick up prescriptions at the drugstore, going to the post office, go to the bank, pick your child up after school, return library books, change bedding and laundry besides normal household cleaning and cooking.